ifm/ifm3d/examples/cpp/gettingData/getting_data.md

 ## Receive an image

 You just need to call the `WaitForFrame` function.
-Input an `ImageBuffer` object as well as a timeout value in ms.
+Input an `ImageBuffer` object as well as a timeout value in ms. Make sure the camera head is in "RUN" mode.
 ```cpp
 fg->WaitForFrame(im.get(), 1000);
 ```